SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

 ## Adding Angular Child Routes for a Content Page

-Angular can display components for child routes inside nested `<router-outlet>`.
-Although the SAP Commerce Cloud CMS doesn't support child pages, in Spartacus you can have child routes.
-You need to configure child routes for your CMS component, for example in `ConfigModule`:
+Angular can display components for child routes inside a nested `<router-outlet>`.
+Although the SAP Commerce CMS does not support child pages, in Spartacus you can have child routes.

+For example, you can configure child routes for your CMS component in the `ConfigModule`, as follows:

 ```typescript
 cmsComponents: {